“I wouldn’t adopt from a kill shelter.”

 And like that, I got it, and realized I had been so wrong for most of my life.

 A shelter like ACCT Philly is contractually obligated by the government to provide a public service, and take every animal surrendered.
-Animals are surrendered for many reasons, including:
+Reason animals are surrendered include: